 Actually, it’s too early to say, and it’s debatable what he’s even accountable for.

-Thurman not only alleges in a new interview that Tarantino forced her to perform an incredibly unsafe Kill Bill stunt which almost left her paralyzed; she has the video evidence to back it up.
+Thurman alleges in a new interview that Tarantino forced her to perform an incredibly unsafe Kill Bill stunt which almost left her paralyzed.
+She even has the video evidence to back it up.
 Beyond that, he apparently attempted to suppress the footage and story for years to shield himself and his producer Harvey Weinstein from liability charges.

 Tarantino somehow made it through the Weinstein scandal with the best distribution deal of his career.
 Thurman’s just letting Sony know what kind of person they just got into business with.

 Like seemingly everything else in the blitzkrieg news cycle of the ongoing culture wars, the Harvey Weinstein story seems like it broke so, so long ago.
 It didn’t.
 It was just four months ago, which, I know, is like a million Trump tweets ago.
 Weinstein has since been joined by the likes of Kevin Spacey and John Lasseter as high-profile names buried under the weight of Hollywood (and wider society’s) long overdue reckoning.
 Forgotten since then is exactly what Harvey was doing just two weeks before Ronan Farrow and The New York Times took him down: He was toasting Tarantino at a star-studded engagement party.

 The Weinstein-Tarantino relationship goes back over a quarter of a century, starting when Miramax picked up Reservoir Dogs at the Sundance Film Festival.
 Since then, a Weinstein-owned company has distributed or co-distributed every single Tarantino film, and the famously belligerent producer and motor-mouthed director grew to feel more like father and son (even though they’re only 13 years apart in age) than mere collaborators.